SaraMaes/ILVO-MGL_Sterivex_filtration/ILVO-MGL_eDNA_Sterivex_filtration.md

 2. Prepare Longmire Storage Buffer in a laminar flow cabinet with the following constitution: 100 mM Tris, 100 mM EDTA, 10 mM NaCl.
 3. Glove Sterilization: Sterile nitrile gloves must be worn at all times during the sterilization, sampling, filtering, preservation and storage steps.
 Gloves directly from the box are not considered sterile.
 To sterilize, put on a new pair of gloves, squirt 10% bleach solution from a wash bottle onto the gloves and rub hands together, then squirt with EtOH to get rid of bleach residue.
 4. Benchspace sterilization: Clean the benchspace with 10% bleach, whipe down with a paper towl, then clean the surface with 70% Ethanol and whipe down.
 5. Masterflex tubing sterilization: Install the Masterflex tubing into the two pumpheads.
 Attach the Masterflex Adaptor Fitting at the left side of the tubings.

-1
-1. [Step 1]
-2. [Step 2]
+Fill 2 Nalgene bottles with 10 % Bleach solution.
+Immerse the left endings of the Masterflex tubing into the 10% bleach solution.
+Immerse the right endings of the Masterflex tubing into the empty Nalgene bottles.
+Make sure the Masterflex pump pumps from left to the right.

 ### Sampling